dikayx/sqlite-viewer/README.md

 - SQLite

 ## Roadmap
-I plan on adding support for more SQL-flavours such as PostgresQL, MySQL and MSSQL in the future.
+I plan on adding support for more SQL-flavours such as MySQL & MSSQL in the future.